 You won’t often find an offensive tackle of Kinnard’s size who can move the way he can.
 He’s an exceptional athlete with an excellent combination of short-range explosiveness, urgency, and width.
 As one would expect with his frame, Kinnard is a powerful blocker with a potentially dominant amalgamation of physical traits.

 In a way, this makes Kinnard’s NFL Draft scouting report even more exciting.
 The Kentucky OT has visible athleticism and power on tape.
-Moreover, he has room to trim some weight and potentially glean even more athleticism from his frame.
+Additionally, he trimmed some weight at the Senior Bowl, and could glean more athleticism from his frame as a result.
 If he can learn to support his traits better and employ them with increased efficiency, he can be an impact starter at tackle or guard in the NFL.

 Darian Kinnard’s Player Profile